 Your relationship with guests is key.
 Continue to build trust and loyalty with your upcoming and previous customers by reaching out to them.
 We recommend proactively advocating the message that private rentals are more private and therefore less risky than hotels, and emphasising any additional cleaning or other precautions you have put in place in order to ease their concerns.
 Since communication with your clients is key, Your.Rentals has a guide on how to simplify communication with your guests through universal messenger.

 Additionally, if you are a Property Manager, your relationship with owners is also critical.
 Proactively managing their expectations, and explaining the things that you are doing to ensure you are ready for a recovery in demand will reduce the stress and panic.

 We also strongly recommend keeping your listings online.
 Unlisting and then reactivating later can affect their performance, and may mean that your properties no longer rank as highly when guests are looking to make bookings.
 In Your.Rentals it is possible to block dates or snooze your calendar for a period of time whilst keeping your listings published on sales channels if you are going to take a break.

-While this may significantly change your earnings, this strategy is to ensure you are at the front of the curve when demand picks up.
-You can update your pricing as soon as you see a recovery in demand, but remember you are competing for guest nights with others, so you must keep an eye on local competitor pricing.
+While this may change your earnings, this strategy is to ensure you are at the front row when demand picks up.
+You can update your pricing and policies as soon as you see a recovery in demand, but remember you are competing for guest nights with others, so you must keep an eye on local competitor pricing.